How to Convert DVD to AVI Free and Easily [2026 Updated]

 Step 1: Download and Install XMedia Recode

-Download and install the latest XMedia Recode (Version 3.6.2.5, released Feb 05, 2026).
-It is highly recommended to use this version, as it includes the latest FFmpeg codec updates and critical bug fixes that improve stability during long DVD conversions.
+Download and install the latest XMedia Recode (Version 3.6.3.0, 64bit).
+It includes the latest FFmpeg codec updates and stability fixes for long DVD conversions.

 Step 2: Load Unprotected DVD